Genealogy & Research

 We will investigate your research query upon receipt of a written request.
 We strongly suggest that you do so using our Contact Form or our Facebook page for expedited results.
 If sending your request by mail, please include a self-addressed and stamped envelope.
 Please share with us as much pertinent information as you may have.
 We will charge fifteen cents per page for any pertinent black & white photocopies; there are no charges for digital scans.
 Generally, we spend up to an hour on each request.
 Often, you will be directed to other resources.

-If searching for vital records, please contact the Vermont State Archives or the clerk of the specific town for more assistance obtaining copies.
+If searching for vital records, please contact the Vermont State Archives and Records Administration or the clerk of the specific town for more assistance obtaining copies.
 Vermont Vital records are also searchable online at FamilySearch and Ancestry.
 We do not have vital records.

 If you would like to visit our building to search our archives and collections, it is best to contact us in advance so that we can prepare as much material for you as possible.
 If unable to visit during our normal business hours, we can often accommodate appointments outside of these times.
 Walk-ins, however, are always welcome!